 - Share your new home address with your child’s close friends.
 You could give them pre-addressed and stamped envelopes so that they can write to your child.
 Older children can stay in touch by email, text or social media.

 - Plan a farewell gathering with close friends.

 - Donate your child’s old uniform to the school’s uniform pool.

 - Talk to the principal of the new school.
 You could ask about the school’s strategies for helping new children adjust to the school – a buddy system, for example.

 - Buy the new uniform and books if you need to.

 - Walk around the grounds and buildings of the new school with your child.
 This will help your child get to know where the important things are.
 Your child might even be able to spend a day in the school before you move.

 - Talk to your new neighbours or your child’s new teacher.
-Perhaps your child can meet some classmates for a playdate before the first day at school.
+Perhaps your child can meet some classmates before her first day at the new school.

 - If English isn’t your or your child’s first language, ask the school about support programs and services that can help.

 After moving schools: helping your child settle in